glouppe/info8002-large-scale-data-systems/lecture1.md

 ---

-# Theme 6: Distributed storage systems
+# Theme 6: Distributed storage

 - *How do you locate where things are and access them?*
     - Distributed file systems